Sainsburys/chef-websphere/README.md

 - `script`, [String, nil], default: nil.
 The command for wsadmin to run.
 If a file is given this will be ignored, and only the file will be executed.
 - `file`, [String, nil], default: nil The script file for wsadmin to run.
 - `return_codes`, Array, default: [0].
 Return codes to allow.
-- `sensitive`, [TrueClass, FalseClass], default: false.
-For security to hide passwords form output if necessary.
+- `sensitive_exec`, [TrueClass, FalseClass], default: true # set to false for debug purposes to show stdout in chef logs.

 ## License and Author